Cprice75 is a graduate student studying history, including labor history.

 The presidents listed above, such as Grant, Buchanan, and Nixon, could also have presidents such as Andrew Johnson and Herbert Hoover listed.
 Those who view big government as a problem might find Franklin Delano Roosevelt (and his cousin Teddy), Woodrow Wilson, Lyndon B. Johnson, and even Abraham Lincoln as poor historical examples, although most polls of historians would hold these men, with the possible exception of LBJ, among the better presidents in US history.

 Will George W. Bush or Barack Obama find themselves on similar lists fifty years from now?
+What about Donald Trump?
 Or will historians be more kind than their contemporaries?
 The answer to these questions is difficult to tell at this point.
 One thing that is quite evident, a rehabilitation of James Buchanan's reputation is not likely anytime soon, and he will most likely continue to be considered the worst president in American history until someone comes along who is worse.
 Hopefully, that person doesn't come anytime soon.